datacommonsorg/import/docs/counters.md

 ## Mutator Counters

-Mutation is a step of MCF parsing where e.g. complex values are expanded.
+Mutation is a step of MCF processing where e.g. complex values are expanded.

 ### Mutator_MissingTypeOf